kisswiki/kisswiki/src/non-it/productivity/doapmine_rush.md

 people who buy into these simplistic explanations are actually the ones who engage in a body / mind fallacy.
 Anything that impacts behavior, regardless of how remote in nature, manifests in the brain, precisely because you are your brain, not despite of it.

+bloqs

+Yes, popular movements get the terminology wrong, but the intention is correct.
+Dopamine is obviously a critical part of neurochemistry that isn't nearly as populist-simplified as "high or low".
+But these movements and discussion groups get the intention and method right - much of modern economies is encouraging compulsive habits in one group of people by another for economic gain.
+Much of human progress is around getting us the things we want as easily and as without-resistance as possible.
+This is catastrophic for our sense of individual purpose and direction, but policy isn't set by something so unempirical

 https://news.ycombinator.com/item?id=28852348